adammathes/neko/README.md

 ## Huh?

 I decided I didn't like the [old version that was python and mongo](https://github.com/adammathes/neko_v1) so rewrote it.
 I wanted to learn some Go.
-So assume the code is bad since I don't know what I'm doing even more so than normal.
+So assume the code is not great since I don't know what I'm doing even more so than normal.

-The javascript frontend is still the same, I might rewrite that too since it's old backbone.js code and in the intervening years it looks like nobody uses that anymore.
+The Javascript frontend is still the same, I might rewrite that too since it's old backbone.js code and in the intervening years it looks like nobody uses that anymore.

 This is not very easy to use/setup/ yet.
 Sorry!
 Consider it WIP, pull requests for containers/snaps/etc welcome.